Eppo-exp/eppo-docs/docs/feature-flagging/mutual_exclusion.md

 This is where Experiments will be added and evaluated.

 ### Rollout
 If you make a decision to ship a Variation from an Experiment, it will rollout to users in this rule.
-Specifically, Parameter values will be updated with the values from the winning Variation you chose.
+Specifically, Parameter values will be updated with the values from the winning variation you chose.
 Any users who are not opted-out and are not in a running experiment will be exposed to the Rollout.

 ### Default Serving Rule
 This is the control Variation that users will see when they are not exposed to an Experiment and before any rollouts have taken place.